ianrenton/ianrenton.com/projects/big-mouth-phatt-bass/index.markdown

 The "Big Mouth Phatt Bass" is a modified 15th Anniversary Edition Big Mouth Billy Bass singing fish.
 The original electronics have been replaced with custom ones providing more features and more songs.

-The full development process is documented below, but if you just want to recreate the project for yourself, check out the [quick start guide](/projects/big-mouth-phatt-bass/start).
+If you want to recreate the project for yourself, check out the [quick start guide](/projects/big-mouth-phatt-bass/start).
 Everything you need is there.

+If you want to see more details, the full development process, or just more videos of a Billy Bass singing stuff, keep scrolling!

 ## Liner Notes